Browser does not support script.

 An NOE is valid for five years from date of issue, and for three years after a successful oral exam.
 You must apply for your NOE well in advance of your anticipated exam date as they can take up to six weeks to be processed.

 Once you have your NOE you can book your oral exam at any of the MCA offices throughout the UK.
-The MCA you have chosen will not confirm your booking until you have received your NOE. (note: the list now includes Falmouth) Be aware that they do have busy periods so it is best to book your oral well in advance to ensure you get your preferred date.
+The MCA you have chosen will not confirm your booking until you have received your NOE.
+Be aware that they do have busy periods so it is best to book your oral well in advance to ensure you get your preferred date.
 See the list of MCA offices.

 It depends upon how badly you fail.
 If you didn't come up to the required standard, the examiner will advise you of what you failed on and suggest a suitable strategy.
 However if you made a fundamental error with respect to safety then a sea time penalty may be imposed.
 MIN 451 has further information about time required between re-sits of oral exams.

 This is possible but will not be easy!
 It will involve you spending 540 hours in an engineering workshop to complete the tasks in the MNTB training record book.
-You will probably need to gain sea service on a Merchant Navy vessel and in addition you may have to pass the four academic modules plus the second engineer Engineering Knowledge and Motor exams.
-Full details of this process are laid out in MSN 1857, starting on page 24.
+You will probably need to gain sea service on a Merchant Navy vessel and in addition you may have to pass the six academic modules plus the senior management engineeering knowledge and motor exams.
+Full details of this process are laid out in MSN 1857.

 You will not be required to have a high voltage operational or management certificate if you do not intend to work on vessels with high voltage systems.
-If you do not submit a course completion certificate your CoC will not be valid for service on vessels fitted with high voltage (over 1,000V) systems after 31 December 2016.
+If you do not submit a course completion certificate your CoC will not be valid for service on vessels fitted with high voltage (over 1,000V) systems.

 Accessibility on this website